LivTel/catalogue-webservices/README.md

 `make USE_PGXS=1`
 `sudo make install USE_PGXS=1`

+If you get an "unknown type name `int4`, then you will need to edit line.h and add the following:

+`typedef int16 int4;`

 * edit resulting .sql (/usr/share/pgsql/contrib/pg_sphere.sql) file that is used to load the functions.
 Change instances of LANGUAGE 'C' to LANGUAGE 'c'